nikolovlazar/egghead-beginners-guide-nextjs/final/lesson-09/README.md

 ## 🚀 Exercise

-In this lesson, we're going to create a single shared layout that adds a navigation bar and a footer to each of our pages.
+Create a single shared layout that adds a navigation bar and a footer to each of our pages.

 ## ⭐️ Challenge